williamdemeo/math321-fall2016/README.md

 --------
 **Late homework will not be accepted or graded.**

-Solving lots of problems is the best way to prepare yourself to do well on the tests, and ultimately to do well in the course.

-The **homework will account for 30% of the course grade** and will be assigned once per week, typically due each Friday **at the beginning of class.**
+The **homework will account for 30% of the course grade** and will be assigned every other week, typically due on Wednesday **at the beginning of class.**
 You must submit a hard copy of your homework.
 Electronic documents (e.g., email attachments) are not acceptable.